 Both numbers are true at the same time.
 They are not in conflict.
 They are how the math of AI infrastructure works.

-The total bill is growing because demand is outpacing the price cut.
+Total bill is growing because demand is outpacing the price cut.
 The business is using more tokens per user.
 More users are signing up.
 Each user is running agentic workflows that consume many tokens per action.
 Reasoning models are spending more tokens per question.
 The denominator of the per-token cost is shrinking, but the numerator of the total bill is climbing faster.

-The fix is to budget both numbers.
+So budget both numbers.
 Track the cost per token to evaluate the vendor.
 Track the total bill to evaluate the business.
 Treat the two as separate lines that move on separate clocks.

 The token is the product.
 The bill is the business.
 Both numbers move on different clocks.
 The buyer who can read the unit price as the vendor’s win and the total bill as the company’s use has a framework the chief financial officer can defend.